INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/10 - Packaging/10 - Packaging.md

 ```
 > For the `fr.umlv.foo.api`.
 Should be placed inside the package (same path as the package name).
 Our `api` folder now contains three files: `Fizz.java`, `Buzz.java` and `package-info.java` which describe the overall package.

-**Should we always bother declaring all of this ?**
+> [!info]- Should we always bother declaring all of this ?
-	*Well, if you don't plan on working on a real application or library, it does not matter much.
+> Well, if you don't plan on working on a real application or library, it does not matter much.
-	If modules aren't declared, all packages will be placed in an **unnamed module**, but **all packages will be exported**.
+> If modules aren't declared, all packages will be placed in an **unnamed module**, but **all packages will be exported**.
+>
-	If packages aren't declared, all classes will be placed in the **default package**.
+> If packages aren't declared, all classes will be placed in the **default package**.
+>
-	However, ==if a module is declared, it is mandatory to put classes in a package as well.==*
+> However, ==if a module is declared, it is mandatory to put classes in a package as well.==

 ### Jar